 Prereq: HSMP 6609 Cost Benefit/Cost Effectiveness Analysis.
+Restrictions: Successful completion of HSMP 6609 or permission of primary instructor.
 This is an applied course in cost-effectiveness analysis.
 This course will apply the theory and methods learned in HSMP 6609 to develop competency in conducting cost-effectiveness analysis in health and medicine.
 Students will complete their own cost-effectiveness model.